curiosityz/breadboard/boards/README.md

 breadboard debug boards/<board-name>
 ```

+## Accessing and Using the Agentic Pipeline through the HTML UI

+To access and use the agentic pipeline defined in `boards/breadboard.json` through the new HTML UI, follow these steps:

+1. Open the `index.html` file in your web browser.
+2. Enter the non-fiction text you want to edit in the "Input Text" field.
+3. Click the "Run Pipeline" button to process the text through the agentic pipeline.
+4. The processed text will be displayed in the "Output" section.

+## Interacting with the Pipeline

+The HTML UI provides input fields and buttons to interact with the agentic pipeline.
+You can enter the text you want to process in the "Input Text" field and click the "Run Pipeline" button to start the processing.
+The output will be displayed in the "Output" section.

 ## Creating a new Board

 To create a new board, create a new directory in this directory.
 The name of the directory should be the name of the board and should contain a `README.md` file that describes the board and a TypeScript file that contains the code for the board.